 Walton County beaches are monitored by the Florida Healthy Beaches Program.
 Prior to July 2011, the Florida Department of Environmental Protection (DEP) tested for both Fecal Coliform and Enterococci to determine water quality in fresh, brackish and marine water environments.
 Due to resource cutbacks in the Healthy Beaches program, the state now tests only for Enterococci.

 Monitoring results are collected weekly on Monday and results are posted to the Florida Healthy beaches website on Wednesday.
 Sites are resampled within a few days when bacteria counts exceed acceptable levels.
-Samples are collected year round at some of the beaches in Florida, however the monitoring season in Walton is from Mid-April to November.
+Samples are collected year round at some of the beaches in Florida, however the monitoring season in Walton is from March to November.
 Swim Guide checks for the latest information daily, Monday - Friday during the peak swimming season.

 A beach is marked Green when single sample results show Enterococci counts below 104 cfu (colony forming units) / 100ml of water or when the geometric mean of 5 samples are fewer than 35 MPN (Most Probable Number) colonies of Enterococci per 100 ml of water.

 A beach is marked Red when two consecutive single sample results show Enterococci counts above 104 cfu/ 100 ml of water or when the geometric mean of 5 samples is greater than 35 MPN of Enterococci / 100 ml of water.

 A beach is marked Grey when there is no current or reliable monitoring information available.